open-feature/spec/glossary.md

 ### Application Author

-The maintainer of an application or service which utilizes the feature flags SDK to manage functionality.
+A developer of an application or service which utilizes the feature flags SDK.
+This person writes code which calls into the SDK to make flagging decisions.

+### Application Integrator

+A developer who is setting up or configuring an application or service to use the feature flags SDK.

 ### Provider Author